openspending/community.openspending.org/blog/_posts/2015-07-09-openspending-community-new-home.md

 - Auditable / moderatable
 - Configurability and themability

-While we recognize that not everyone is comfortable with the outward "geekiness" of git and [GitHub](https://github.com), we hope you'll agree that it's quite understandable once you get the hang of it.

 In the process of migrating this site, we also reorganized some of its content, so please let us know if something is broken or not where it is supposed to be by creating an issue on the GitHub [repository](https://github.com/openspending/dotorg/issues/) that hosts this site.

-Contributions are, of course, encouraged.
+Contributing is easy and, of course, highly encouraged!
 Guidelines for contributing content to the site are available [here](http://community.openspending.org/meta/contribute/).